akdev1l/resume/README.md

 As result I have created this project.
 It contains my resume in LaTeX format along with a basic cd/ci pipeline that builds each commit.

-I can now keep track of all the changes and diff between versions. :)
+I can now keep track of all the changes and diff between versions.
+I also keep my resume up to date because I find learning LaTeX quite entertaining. :)

 ## How to build